 Jackets – A good quality jacket is indispensable it will make or break your day.
 It must be comfortable, warm and don’t forget the stash pockets.
-As women, it’s so important to get clothing that fits our body shape and allows us to ski in comfort and performs at our best.
+As women, it’s so important to get clothing that fits our body shape and allows us to ski in comfort, and performs at our best.

-My favourite brand now is Planks.
+My favorite brand now is Planks.
 The brand has great green credentials and is a real driver for change.
 I’m currently wearing an All-Time Jacket, it looks amazing and has all the features you need, including being quilted and 15k waterproof.
 To top it off it’s made from 55% recycled fabric.
 Couple it with a print neck warmer and it comfort all the way.

-The next thing which I can’t live without are my Sunnies.
+The next thing which I can’t live without is my Sunnies.
 It is so important to protect your eyes from the glare of the snow…….. it helps if they look amazing.
 A good fitting pair of sunglasses should not allow glare to reach your eyes, regular fashion glasses with large gaps will leave you with a headache at the end of the day.
-There are so many brands, shapes and styles that it can be confusing.
+There are so many brands, shapes, and styles that it can be confusing.

 My go-to brand is Panda optics, I’m currently using Panda Optics Conquer, the Wraparound style is back, Viva the 80’s!!
 Not only do they look after your eyes with 100% UV protection they rock for the Apres-Ski party too.
 Panda optics are renowned for supporting clubs and athletes and I love that my purchase helps future generations